 Domestic Violence Attorney in Orlando & Lake County

 If law enforcement officers or EMTs (Emergency Medical Technicians) respond to a domestic violence call and it appears that one person may have been injured by the other, the police are required to make an arrest.
-This often means that the person who has any injury on their body is labeled the victim, and the other person is arrested for domestic violence.
+This often means that the person who has an injury to their body is labeled the victim, and the other person is arrested for domestic violence.

 The accused must be held in jail without bond until he or she speaks with a judge.
 The judge can issue a “no contact” condition of release that prohibits the accused from seeing the alleged victim or can issue a “no return” condition that prohibits the accused from being able to enter their home.
 Orlando Domestic Violence Defense Attorneys may be able to help you in this area.